CGCookie/blender-addon-updater/README.md

 - **private_token:**
   - Type: String
   - Default: None
   - Currently only supports private tokens for gitlab.
 Used only for granting access to private repositories for updating.
-WARNING: please be aware of all associate security risks, some noted below
+  - WARNING: Before providing or using a personal token, [PLEASE READ SECURITY COCNERN SECTION BELOW](https://github.com/CGCookie/blender-addon-updater/tree/dev#security-concerns-with-private-repositories)
 - **addon:**
   - Type: String, e.g. "demo_addon_updater"
   - Default: derived from the `__package__` global variable, but recommended to change to explicit string as `__package__` can differ based on how the user installs the addon